 I have to admit it . . .
 I can get kind of carried away with Dr. Seuss crafts!
 I love sharing fun book-inspired crafts and activities, and this post is a testament to that!
 Today's post features 3 Lorax-Inspired crafts and was originally featured in The Virtual Book Club for Kids.
 I am including some affiliate links so you have easy access to all the books and materials!

 The Lorax has been the most inspirational book of the Seuss collection so far.
-We have really only just started reading Dr. Seuss books over the past year, aside from the Dr. Seuss board books, that is.
-The board books are a bit abbreviated so they were better for our kids as toddlers.
-Now that my daughter is 4 she’s totally ready for the full hard cover versions though.
+When the kids were toddlers, the abbreviated Dr. Seuss board books were perfect for the kids.
+Now that they're getting a little older, they're totally ready for the full hard cover versions.

 Today's activities include a Lorax finger puppet modeled off our popular Itsy Bitsy Spider puppet, a Truffula Tree Sticky Window and a super fun, super easy Lorax mustache, which we modeled off our Mooseltoe Mustache.

 All three crafts were big hits with both kids.
-My 4 year old loves pretend play so she loved the finger puppet and my 2 year old loves anything contact paper, so the Truffula trees were his fave.
-I’m a sucker for those mustaches so I’ll take that one when the kids aren’t looking!
+My daughter loves pretend play so she loved the finger puppet, and my son loves anything contact paper, so the Truffula trees were his fave.
+I'm a sucker for those mustaches, so I'll take that one when the kids aren't looking!